mmesiti/git-novice/_episodes/10-branching.md

 > > A more robust way to recover commit hashes
 > > is the command `git reflog`,
 > > which shows the history of the movements of HEAD.
+> > Nothing is really lost when using Git.
+Even if you delete branches!
 > {: .solution}
 {: .challenge}
 ## Copyright notice